Landlord Guide for Letting Residential Property

-Below is an advice guide for Landlords on renting out residential property.
+Below is an advice guide for Landlords on renting residential property.
 As always, these guides are subject to alteration at any time and should be used as a frame of reference only.
-If you need specialist advice on any aspect of this guide, please contact us and we will talk you though everything you need to know.
+If you need specialist advice on any aspect of this guide, please visit here for more information on letting property in London or contact us and we will talk you though everything you need to know.

 If a property is provided in good condition from the outset, you are more likely to attract a tenant will want to maintain the property and start the tenancy on a positive footing.

 The property should be presented to the highest standard possibly and in full working order.
 Most tenants will be looking for neutral and fresh decoration throughout with high quality furnishings, fittings and flooring.
 Kitchens should be equipped with contemporary appliances including oven, hob, extractor hood, dishwasher, washing machine and dryer and a good sized refrigerator/freezer.
 Bathrooms should also be contemporary with good quality fittings and adequate water pressure, ventilation and heating.

 Where applicable, the exterior of the property should be in good decorative order, garages clear and gardens in good seasonal condition.